williexu/pql/README.md

 # pqlserver

 `pqlserver` is a generic API server.
-It is inspired by the PuppetDB query API, and implements a query language very close to [PQL](https://puppet.com/docs/puppetdb/5.1/api/query/v4/pql.html), with none of the Puppet-specific aspects.
+It is inspired by the PuppetDB query API and implements a query language very close to [PQL](https://puppet.com/docs/puppetdb/5.1/api/query/v4/pql.html), with none of the Puppet-specific aspects.